ambengers/laravel-query-filter/README.md

 }
 ```

 And that's it!
-You can now use the `load` param on your query string to load relationships.
+Now use the `load` param on your query string to load relationships.
 ``` php
 /posts?load=comments,author
 ```